dCache/dcache/docs/TheBook/config-billing.md

         [root] # createlang -U dcache plpgsql billing

     No further manual preparation is needed, as the necessary tables, indices, functions and triggers will automatically be generated when you (re)start the domain with the billing database logging turned on (see below).

 2. The property `billing.enable.db` controls whether the billing cell sends billing messages to the database.
 By default the option is disabled.
-To activate, set the value to `true` and restart the domain in which the HTTPD service is running.
+To activate, set the value to `true` and restart the domain.
-CUSTOMIZING THE DATABASE

-    > **NOTE**
-    >
-    > Please take care to define the `billing` service before the `httpd`service in your layout file.
-If the `billing` service is defined in a separate domain, this domain should be defined before the domain in which the `httpd` service is running.

-Example:
-    Extract from the layout file:

-        [httpdDomain]
-             billing.enable.db=true
-        [httpdDomain/billing]
-        [httpdDomain/httpd]
-        ...

-        [root] # dcache restart httpdDomain
-        Stopping httpdDomain 0 1 done
-        Starting httpdDomain done

 CUSTOMIZING THE DATABASE
 ------------------------

 In most cases, the billing service will be run out-of-the-box; nevertheless, the administrator does have control, if this is desired, over the database configuration.

 -   Database name, host, user, and password can be easily modified using the properties: